Careers & Clinical Partnerships

 Peer support is not a lesser form of care.
 It is a distinct and irreplaceable form of care — one that clinical training cannot replicate and that lived experience makes possible.

-We are building a team of Medi-Cal Peer Support Specialists — BIPOC TGI people with lived experience of mental health challenges, substance use, trauma, and gender-affirming care who provide 1:1 peer support, groups, navigation, and case management under the Medi-Cal Peer Support benefit.
+We are building a team of Medi-Cal Peer Support Specialists — TGI people with deep, community-rooted experience navigating behavioral health, substance use, trauma, and gender-affirming care systems.
+They provide 1:1 peer support, groups, navigation, and case management under the Medi-Cal Peer Support benefit.

 Peer Specialists at RTF are paid staff.
-We are transparent about what we can offer and when, and we are committed to equitable compensation tied to our Medi-Cal peer contracts and grant funding.
-We will be clear with you about start dates, hours, and what the pipeline looks like — no vague promises.
+We are committed to equitable compensation tied to our Medi-Cal peer contracts and grant funding, and we will be honest with you about timelines, hours, and what the pipeline looks like — no vague promises.

 You don't need a degree.
 You don't need a resume that looks a certain way.
 You need to have lived some version of what our community navigates — and be ready to show up alongside others navigating it now.